sailor27/vacation-suggester/README.md

 # _Vacation Suggester_

 #### _This website contains an interactive quiz form that will give the user a
-suggested vacation destination, based on their answers to a the questions._
+suggested vacation destination, based on their answers to the questions._

 #### By _**Sailor Winkelman**_